CakeDC/tags/Docs/Documentation/Configuration.md

 If you need different settings for the Behavior, check the available options below.

-Several Taggable behavior configurations are customizable.
+Several TaggableBehavior configurations are customizable.
 To change a setting, you must add its new value to the $actsAs attribute as detailed below.
 If you want further information about Behaviors please read the CakePHP Documentation related pages.

 After adding the TaggableBehavior to your model, you will need to update your views or controller so the data you save() contains a tags field with the related tags (comma separated).